 changes in the rhythm or rate of the heart beat, fast or irregular heart beat

 feeling sleepy (somnolence)

-low blood pressure (and related effects), flushing, impaired peripheral circulation, vasculitis
+low blood pressure (and related effects), flushing, impaired peripheral circulation, blood vessel inflammation (vasculitis)

-nausea, vomiting, taste disturbances, indigestion, diarrhoea, constipation, stomach pain or discomfort
+nausea, vomiting, taste disturbances, indigestion, diarrhoea, constipation, change of bowel habits, stomach pain or discomfort

 rash, pruritus (itching), red raised skin rash